Register here and join us today! ScienceOpen provides a wide range of tools to support your research

 ScienceOpen is a freely accessible online platform and no registration is required to browse through the articles.
 Everybody can read and download papers and share them with others via e-mail or social media.

-Once you have registered with ScienceOpen, you can create a personal profile and invite reviews for your any article on ScienceOpen.
+Once you have registered with ScienceOpen, you can create a personal profile and invite reviewers to your article or book on ScienceOpen.
 The registration at ScienceOpen and the use of private collaboration tools are completely free of charge, even if you decide to publish elsewhere.

-Only those ScienceOpen members who have at least 5 peer reviewed publications assigned to their ORCID account may officially review a published article.
+Only ScienceOpen members who have at least 5 peer reviewed publications assigned to their ORCID id may officially review a published article.
 Please note that the reviews are submitted under their own name and are visible to all users at any time.

 ScienceOpen works best when users are connected to their research.
 You can connect yourself to your research by updating your ScienceOpen profile.
-To a large extent, you can update your ScienceOpen profile by maintaining just your ORCID ID.
+To a large extent, you can update your ScienceOpen profile by simply maintaining your ORCID id.

 How to update your ORCID